Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Existing methods

 The function $\nabla_\omega^2 \eta$ is integrated against the eigenstates of the FS Laplacian, so that \ref{ref18} becomes a Galerkin-like condition for $\nabla_\omega^2 \eta=0$ with these orthogonal functions.
 This implies the constancy of $\eta$, equivalent to solving Monge-Ampère.
 To enforce these equations, Headrick and Nassar use a sequence of algebraic manipulations and a Levenberg-Marquardt method.
 The result is a more direct method for imposing Ricci-flatness in the coefficients of the potential.

 This approach can still be considered as the state-of-art in many respects.
-Our personal perspective is that it is unclear why neural networks have recently been so strongly preferred in the literature.
+In our personal view, it is unclear why neural networks have recently been so strongly preferred in the literature.
 Because the error decays exponentially with $k$, one can achieve errors at the order of $10^{-3}$ by $k=8$.
 Like Donaldson's algorithm, the Headrick and Nassar approach the advantage of manifest K\"ahlericity.
 It has also been combined with ML, used to speed up the functional minimisation \cite{calmon}.

 However, such an approach still suffers from the curse of dimensionality.
 Headrick and Nassar only implement on CYs with a great deal of symmetry, such as the Fermat quartics and quintics.
 They use symmetries of the defining polynomial, for example $z^i$ interchange, to greatly restrict the class of polynomials occurring in the potential.
 Thus a method relying less on naive symmetries would be useful for more general calculations.